 - Original USF Form I-20

-- Copies of your USF Admission Letter, Academic Records, and Test Scores documenting your acceptance to USF, academic preparation and qualifications, and English language proficiency.
+- Copy of your USF admission letter, academic letters, and test scores to show your acceptance to USF, academic preparation, qualifications, and English language proficiency

-- Certification of Finances and Supporting Documents showing that you have sufficient funds to pay for all of your educational, living, and travel expenses for at least your first year of study at USF.
+- Certification of finances and supporting documents to show that you have sufficient funds to pay for your educational and living expenses for at least your first year in the U.S.